ibm-cloud-docs/citrix-netscaler-vpx/hsm-ssl-install.md

 	ns-root.req             ns-sftrust-root.cert    ns-	sftrust.der
 	```

-2. Even though the certificate key is located in the proper directory, it must be recognized as a valid Citrix Netscaler VPX object for it to connect and interact with other VPX components.
+2. Even though the certificate key is located in the proper directory, it must be recognized as a valid {{site.data.keyword.vpx_full}} object for it to connect and interact with other VPX components.
 To do so:

 	```
 	> add ssl hsmKey NSkey_s6dr -hsmType SAFENET -	SerialNum 534071053 -password P@rtition6